Arrow's theorem, ultrafilters, and reverse mathematics: Fishburn's possibility theorem

 We conclude this section with a few remarks on the computability-theoretic status of $\FPT$.
 Early work in effectivising social choice theory emphasised the non-computability of non-dictatorial social welfare functions, and thus an extension of Arrow's theorem from finite sets to computable sets.
 For example, Mihara~\cite{Mihara1997} showed that when $V = \N$, $\mathcal{A} = \REC$, and $\mathcal{F}$ consists of all $\mathcal{A}$-measurable profiles, any non-dictatorial social welfare function for this society is non-computable.
 In the present setting this is not automatic: there are countable societies with computable non-dictatorial social welfare functions.
 The natural minimal example of this is provided by a society based on a computable presentation of the finite--cofinite algebra.
 There is a single non-principal ultrafilter on this algebra, and both it and the non-dictatorial social welfare function derived from it via the construction in lemma~\ref{lem:cKS_RCA0} are computable.

-On the other hand, there are recursive counterexamples to Fishburn's possibility theorem far less complex than the societies considered by Lewis or Mihara.
-The following argument is based on Kirby's proof of lemma~\ref{lem:uf_exist_equiv_ACA0} \cite[theorem~1.10]{Kirby1984}.
+On the other hand, there are recursive counterexamples to Fishburn's possibility theorem far less complex than the societies considered by Lewis~\cite{Lewis1988} or Mihara~\cite{Mihara1997} which we discussed in \S\ref{sec:intro}.
+The following argument is based on Kirby's proof of the reverse direction of lemma~\ref{lem:uf_exist_equiv_ACA0} \cite[theorem~1.10]{Kirby1984}.
 Let $h : \N \to \N$ be a computable enumeration of the halting problem $\zeroj$.
 Using lemma~\ref{lem:boolean_embedding} we computably embed a sequence of sets $B = \str{ B_i : i \in \N }$ into a countable atomic algebra $\mathcal{A}$, where $B$ is defined by